DavidovQC/Poly_Tikz_Frontend/README.md

 ~~-Improve UI component design~~

--Improve layer components design
+~~-Improve layer components design~~
-~Completed: ~~Axis Layer, Function, Rectangle, GraphPoint~~
+~~Completed: Axis Layer, Function, Rectangle, GraphPoint, Circle~~

-Remaining: Circle,
+-Copy and hide functionality (maybe a wrapper around each layer?)

 -Currently all components trigger drag and drop, make it so only label is draggable.

--onDragover should have an orange line above the layer appear
+-onDragover should have a blue line above the layer appear

--Finish Path Layer + Points Layer

 -Save up to 10 changes

 -Ctrl + Z to previous generation

+-Finish points layer and create point layer

 -Launch